 1. Dollars for Doers

 Apple leads the way in the evolution of this mechanism by offering a match of $50 per hour volunteered with only a one-hour minimum (for 2018).
 The traditional thinking around this model (not naming names, but you can search for them here) requires 50 hours resulting in a $200 donation to the organization of the employee’s choice.
-Notably, some companies, such as BlackRock, do not yet have any type of volunteer matching program.
-(No disrespect to BlackRock – we are as impressed as you are with their recent announcement.)
+Some companies do not yet have any type of volunteer matching program.

 2. Impact Measurement